lovnishverma/Village-Intelligence-Network/README.md

 ## 👑 Setting up an Admin User

-To grant a user Admin privileges (which allows them to see the "Edit Form" and "View Sheet" buttons):
+To grant a user Admin privileges (which allows them to access the protected login screen and see the "Edit Form" and "View Sheet" buttons):

 1. Ensure the user has signed up/logged in at least once via Firebase Auth.
 2. Go to your Firebase Realtime Database.